adolfont/caes005-introduction-to-functional-programming/README.md

 texts will be discussed.
 At the end of the course, students will be submitted to a final exam by means of which we will attempt to assess how well they are able to understand and reason about the different issues that were discussed."

+## Technological Support

+We will use Discord for discussion and Zoom or Google Meet sessions for our synchronous meetings.

 ## Links